SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/🧪 Synaptic Labs/01. Blogs/Meditation on Alignment/Memetics and the Mind Virus.md

 I *think* I made this word up, but I am not entirely certain.
 Even if I haven't I know the overall concept exists somewhere out there in the ether.

-[[Monomemetics]], or maybe we can just call them **monomemes** for short, emerges from the rich soil of memetic theory, which posits that ideas, or memes, replicate, mutate, and spread among humans akin to the genetic processes observed in biology.
+[[Monomemetics]], or maybe we can just call them **monomemes** for short, emerge from the rich soil of memetic theory.
 However, monomemes narrows the lens, focusing on the phenomenon where a singular idea or a set of closely related ideas begins to overshadow, if not entirely consume, the plurality of thought within a culture or society.
 This concept illustrates the journey of singular memes as they evolve from whispers in the collective subconscious to thunderous echoes that shape our very perception of reality.

 The contemporary digital landscape provides fertile ground for the proliferation of monomemetic thought.
 Through the lens of social media, we observe the rapid ascent of singular narratives that, powered by the algorithmic winds, sail across the digital sea, reaching distant shores with unprecedented speed.
 One poignant example is the remarkable virality of political slogans, which, through repetition and exposure, transform from simple catchphrases into monoliths of ideological alignment.
 These slogans, empty of nuance yet full of emotional charge, encapsulate complex political ideologies into digestible, repeatable units, often at the expense of deeper understanding and discourse.